microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 ## Summary

-*Illustrates how you access a Kubernetes cluster from inside a dev container.
+*Illustrates how you can access a local (or remote) Kubernetes cluster from inside a dev container.
 Includes the Docker CLI, kubectl, and Helm.*

 | Metadata | Value |
 |----------|-------|